Club Olimpia

 Club Olimpia is a Paraguayan professional sports club based in the city of Asunción.
-The club promotes the practice of various sports with most importance given to the football, rugby and basketball sides, the former being the highest priority and most successful.
-They were founded on July 25, 1902 by a group of young Paraguayans, and the name stems from the idea of its principal founding member, William Paats, a Dutchman based in Paraguay, who is considered the father of Paraguayan football for having introduced the practice of the sport in the South American country.
-Internationally, the club is referred to as Olimpia Asunción in order to distinguish itself from Latin American football clubs of the same name.
+It promotes the practice of various sports, with most importance given to the football, rugby and basketball sides, football being the most successful.

+Founded in 1902, the club's name stems from the idea of its principal founding member, William Paats, a Dutchman based in Paraguay, who is considered the father of Paraguayan football.
+Internationally, the club is referred to as Olimpia Asunción in order to distinguish it from other Latin American football clubs of the same name.

-Olimpia have won a record 46 Primera División titles to date, including a unique record run of winning the league six consecutive times.
-The only Paraguayan club to win a CONMEBOL title, Olimpia have won three Copa Libertadores, and been runners-up four times, as well as two Recopa Sudamericanas, one Intercontinental Cup, one Copa Interamericana, and one Supercopa Sudamericana, a competition they won automatically in 1991.
-In 1979 they achieved the rare feat of winning all possible official titles on offer that year.
-They completed the quadruple by winning the Paraguayan championship, Copa Libertadores, the Copa Interamericana and Intercontinental Cup.
+Olimpia has won a record 47 Primera División titles to date, including a unique record run of winning the league six consecutive times.
+The only Paraguayan club to win a CONMEBOL title, Olimpia has won three Copa Libertadores — and has been runner-up four times — as well as two Recopa Sudamericanas, one Intercontinental Cup, one Copa Interamericana, and one Supercopa Sudamericana, a competition it won automatically in 1991.
+In 1979 it achieved the "quadruple", the rare feat of winning all possible official titles on offer that year: the Paraguayan championship, the Copa Libertadores, the Copa Interamericana and the Intercontinental Cup.
+They have also never been relegated.

 Olimpia contests the Paraguayan football derby (clásico) with Cerro Porteño, the "clásico añejo" (Old Derby) with Guaraní, and the "black and white derby" with Libertad.

-The football team plays its home games at the Estadio Manuel Ferreira, also known as "El Bosque" (The Forest) and "Para Uno".
-Basketball and other sports, have their own sports centre named after former president Osvaldo Dominguez Dibb in the same site as the stadium in the Mariscal López neighborhood.
+Olimpia played their home games at the Estadio Osvaldo Domínguez Dibb, also known as "El Bosque" (The Forest) and "Para Uno", before the demolition of the venue.
+They moved to the Estadio Defensores del Chaco after the demolition.
+Basketball and other sports, have their own sports centre named after former president Osvaldo Dominguez Dibb as well, in the same site as the stadium in the Mariscal López neighborhood.